×

 • Blood tests to see if you have a bacterial or viral illness.
 Diabetes and other diseases are also detected by blood testing.

-• An MRI or CT scan can be used to examine the facial nerves and rule out the potential of a stroke or brain tumour.
+• An MRI or CT scan can be used to examine the facial nerves and rule out the potential of a stroke or brain tumor.

-• An electromyography (EMG) test, in which a doctor inserts excellent wire electrodes into a muscle to establish whether or not the nerves that control the facial muscles have been damaged — this test can also identify the extent of the damage.
+• An electromyography (EMG) test, in which a doctor inserts fine wire electrodes into a muscle to establish whether or not the nerves that control the facial muscles have been damaged.
+This test can also identify the extent of the damage.

 • If Lyme disease is suspected, a lumbar puncture may be performed.